scrapy/scrapy/docs/topics/settings.rst

 Default: ``0``

-The amount of time (in secs) that the downloader should wait before downloading consecutive pages from the same spider.
+The amount of time (in secs) that the downloader should wait before downloading consecutive pages from the same website.
 This can be used to throttle the crawling speed to avoid hitting servers too hard.
 Decimal numbers are supported.
 Example::

     DOWNLOAD_DELAY = 0.25    # 250 ms of delay

 This setting is also affected by the :setting:`RANDOMIZE_DOWNLOAD_DELAY` setting (which is enabled by default).
 By default, Scrapy doesn't wait a fixed amount of time between requests, but uses a random interval between 0.5 and 1.5
 * :setting:`DOWNLOAD_DELAY`.

+When :setting:`CONCURRENT_REQUESTS_PER_IP` is non-zero, delays are enforced per ip address instead of per domain.

-You can also change this setting per spider.
+You can also change this setting per spider by setting ``download_delay`` spider attribute.

 .. setting:: DOWNLOAD_HANDLERS